How to use the Pen tool in Photoshop

 Now that you’ve mastered the Pen tool, explore tutorials to help you understand more Photoshop tools and functions.

 Try a wild new style.

-Learn how to use Gaussian Blur, Liquify and other brushes to create vibrant, colourful images.
+Learn how to use Gaussian Blur, Liquify, and other brushes to create vibrant, colorful images.

 Make your outdoor pictures pop.

 See how you can touch up a nature photo to make the great outdoors look even greater.